Pokkenslageren/Piggy-Projects/README.md

 You do this by pressing the "login" button, and then create user.

 ## Run the program locally or online
-Azure link for going to the site online.
+Azure link for going to the site online: projectportal-fdfug0fda9gvchhm.westeurope-01.azurewebsites.net
 <div>
 If you want to access the site locally on your machine (with port 8080), download the two SQL files (create- and insert_projectplanner.sql) and run them first.